 The disease behind a pandemic can cause severe illness and spread easily from one person to the next.

 As of March 2020, the world is currently dealing with a global outbreak of COVID-19.
-On March 11, the World Health Organization (WHO) advised that this disease has the characteristics of a pandemic.
+On March 11, the

 Many governments have now restricted free movement and placed populations under lockdown to limit the spread of the pandemic.

 In this article, we discuss the difference between epidemics and pandemics, how pandemics start, and future concerns.

 According to the WHO, a pandemic involves the

 Authorities consider a disease to be an epidemic when the number of people with the infection is higher than the forecast number within a specific region.

 If an infection becomes widespread in several countries at the same time, it may turn into a pandemic.

 Sometimes, pandemics occur when new diseases develop the ability to spread rapidly, such as the Black Death, or bubonic plague.

 Humans may have little or no immunity against a new virus.
 Often, a new virus cannot spread between animals and people.
 However, if the disease changes or mutates, it may start to spread easily, and a pandemic may result.

 Seasonal influenza (flu) epidemics generally occur as a result of subtypes of a virus that is already circulating among people.
 Novel subtypes, on the other hand, generally cause pandemics.
 These subtypes will not previously have circulated among humans.